Loading Events

 Institute of Physics (IOP), London

-The Thomas Young Centre takes great pleasure to announce the workshop “Advances in modelling defects and interfaces”, being organised to honour the vast catalogue of achievements of Professor Alexander Shluger to modelling defects and interfaces in solids and nanosystems; his many contributions to computational materials science.
+The Thomas Young Centre takes great pleasure to announce the workshop “Advances in modelling defects in solids and interfaces”, being organised to honour the achievements of Professor Alexander Shluger in modelling defects and interfaces in solids and nanosystems and contributions to computational materials science.

-Alex has been part of the UK Computational Materials Science community for more than 30 years, first working at the Royal Institution, and since 1996 at University College London, where he was appointed Head of the Condensed Matter and Materials Physics group.
+Alex has been part of the UK Computational Materials Science community for more than 30 years, first working at the Royal Institution, and since 1996 at University College London, where he has been a Head of the Condensed Matter and Materials Physics group and co-director of the Thomas Young Centre.

-Alex Shluger has made seminal contributions to the theoretical modelling of defects at surfaces and interfaces of insulators.
-Moreover, he developed new models explaining mechanisms of imaging and manipulation of surface atoms and molecules using atomic force microscopy.
-In 2020, Alex’s achievements were recognised by the Institute of Physics (IoP), when he was awarded the David Tabor Medal and Prize.
+He has made important contributions to the theoretical modelling of defects in the bulk and at surfaces and interfaces of insulators.
+He also contributed to developing models explaining mechanisms of imaging and manipulation of surface atoms and molecules using atomic force microscopy.
+His achievements were recognised by the Institute of Physics (IoP) by the award of the David Tabor Medal and Prize in 2020.

 Alex continues to maintain a very active research group at UCL: https://www.ucl.ac.uk/condensed-matter-material-physics/alexander-shluger-group